ioda-net/geo-infra/docs/user/deploy.rst

 #.
 Generate the vhost for this portal: ``manuel vhost prod <portal>``
 #.
 Deploy the vhosts on the server: ``manuel deploy-vhost``
 #.
 Ask your system administrator to create the bare repository for the new portal.
-Point it to the :ref:`correct section of the system administrator documentation <ref_sysadmin_deploy-setup_deploy-new-portal>` if needed.
+Point to the :ref:`correct section of the system administrator documentation <ref_sysadmin_deploy-setup_deploy-new-portal>` if needed.
+#.
+Create to proper symlink to MapServer at the location defined by ``vhost.ows_path``
 #.
 Initialize this repository with ``manuel init-prod-repo <portal>``
 #.
 Build and deploy the portal: ``manuel deploy <portal>``